shawn-p-m/not-avg-lifecoach/README.md

 #### About the translate API
 As stated in the docs, the translate API can "Convert text to different languages on Node.js and the browser.
 Flexible package and powerful back-end using Google (default), Yandex or [Libre](https://libretranslate.com/):" I used the Libre Engine because I like open source.

-Install the API in the terminal like so:
+People install the API in the terminal like so:
 ``npm install translate``

-Simply import the library and set the engine like so:
+People import the library and set the engine like so:
 ```
 import translate from "translate";
 translate.engine = "libre";